didiforgithub/didiforgithub.github.io/_pages/about.md

 I am a PhD student at the [Hong Kong University of Science and Technology (Guangzhou)](https://www.hkust-gz.edu.cn/), starting from Fall 2024.
 I am honored to be supervised by Professor [Yuyu Luo](https://luoyuyu.vip/).
 Previously, I obtained my bachelor's degree from the [School of Information](http://info.ruc.edu.cn/), [Renmin University of China](https://www.ruc.edu.cn/).
 My research interest primarily focuses on LLM Based Agents, with a particular emphasis on reasoning ablity and the paradigm of constructing agents that are adaptable to multiple environments.

+Currently, I'm leading the research team of [MetaGPT](https://www.deepwisdom.ai/).
+We are hiring research interns (Agent, RL, Optimization) and research engineer interns.
+Feel free to email me to discuss potential collaboration opportunities.

-I am building a community called [MindForge](https://github.com/Mind4Forge), aimed at bringing together researchers and engineers interested in intelligence to explore autonomous and efficient agents across different environments. ***If you are interested, feel free to reach out to me***.
+At the same time, i am building a community called [MindForge](https://github.com/Mind4Forge), aimed at bringing together researchers and engineers interested in intelligence to explore autonomous and efficient agents across different environments. ***If you are interested, feel free to reach out to me***.

-You can find my CV here: [didi's Curriculum Vitae](../assets/CV.pdf).
+You can find my CV here: [didi's Curriculum Vitae](https://www.overleaf.com/read/jnhkgyqbtscx#ebbfa7).

 <span class='anchor' id='news'></span>